Charlocomse/Fowl/README.md

 # Flask Scanning Tool

 This project is a Flask web application that allows users to run a scan script with custom inputs such as domain, and output directory.
 The results are shown on the page, and Google Chrome is launched automatically to open the application.
-The tool is designed to be run both on Linux and Windows environments.
+The tool is designed to be run on Linux environment.

 ## Features